-Israel has a very high household internet penetration rate, almost all of which are broadband connections.
-There are various competing broadband platforms – the DSL and fibre network of fixed-line incumbent Bezeq, the HFC network of HOT and the fibre network from Partner.
+Israel has a very high household internet penetration rate, almost all of which are broadband connections. · DSL subscriptions hold the largest market share of fixed broadband subscriptions.
+Fibre-network deployment is well underway as well, led by the Israel Broadband Company (IBC).
 Bezeq and HOT are both subject to broadband universal service obligations which has resulted in fixed broadband being available to 99% of all households.

-Interest in the high-tech sector is still a key growth area for Israel with the US and China, in particular, setting up and investing in various research labs and solutions.
+Interest in the high-tech sector is still a key growth area for Israel with many start-ups operating.
 Recently Israel turned its attention towards the opportunities presented by the growing cyber-security sector.

 Bezeq, Bezeq International, Pelephone, HOT Telecom, HOT Mobile, Cellcom, 013 NetVision, Partner (Formerly Orange), 012 Smile, Xfone, Golan Telecom (Electra Communications), Israel Broadband Company (IBC); Remi Levy, Mobile 019.